How to budget for unexpected costs in a home addition project?

 Risk Factor Low Risk (Add 0–2%) Medium Risk (Add 3–5%) High Risk (Add 6%+)

-Design Completeness Full architectural & engineering specs Basic plans with some allowances Conceptual sketches, many TBDs
+Design Completeness Full architectural & engineering plans Basic plans with some allowances Conceptual sketches, major TBDs

-Soil & Site Flat, clear, easy access Minor slope or limited access Steep slope, poor soil, tight urban lot
+Site Conditions Flat, open, easy access Minor slope or limited delivery space Steep grade, poor soil, tight lot

 2. The Hazardous Materials Cascade